abdulsamedtma/work-day-scheduler-challenge-05/README.md

 2. Place the files in a directory: Create a directory on your local machine where you want to store the application files.

-3. Start a web server: Since the URL provided includes the local address "127.0.0.1" (also known as "localhost"), it implies that you'll need a web server to serve the application.

-   If you already have a web server installed and configured, make sure it is running.
-If not, you can use tools like Visual Studio Code's Live Server extension, XAMPP, or Python's SimpleHTTPServer to start a web server locally.
+3. Use tools like Visual Studio Code's Live Server extension, to open the index.html file and it will display the page URL

 4. Access the application: Open your web browser (e.g., Chrome, Firefox, etc.) and enter the URL "http://127.0.0.1:5503/index.html" in the address bar.
 Press Enter to load the page.

 5. The Work Day Scheduler application should now load in your web browser, and you can interact with it according to its intended functionality.

 Congratulations!
 You have successfully launched the Work Day Scheduler Application.

-Note: The specific steps may vary depending on the tools or web server you are using.
-Make sure to adapt the instructions accordingly.
-Additionally, if you don't have a web server or if the application is purely front-end, you can directly open the "index.html" file by double-clicking it, and it will load in your web browser without the need for a server.

 ![Alt text](css/images/present%20task%2010am.png)